falconmick/tdd-demo/slides.md

 {click}

 That's right, we don't have to exclusively use the refactor step on our code implementation, quite often it makes sense to take the time to tidy up and maintain our tests.
-This can come from somthing as simple as renaming a method or variable to extracting shared functionality between tests so that it can be shared.
+This can come from something as simple as renaming a method or variable to extracting shared functionality between tests so that it can be shared.

 You can even go as far as extracting useful functionality of your test suites into utilities of which we write their